Jökulsárlón

 Background of our road trip in the Land of Fire and Ice

-The Land of Fire and Ice, ‘Iceland’… the country was actually on our bucket list of places to visit closer to (or during) our retirement as long-haul flights were getting harder and harder to digest.
-We therefore had decided to tackle our ‘far away’ list first.
-But due to covid and the accompanying travel restrictions, Europe had definitely risen on our ranking list and Iceland was absolutely at the top.
+The land of fire and ice, ‘Iceland’… was actually on our bucket list of places that we wanted to visit closer to (or during) our retirement because while we get older, flights are becoming more and more difficult to stomach.
+We therefore wanted to tackle our ‘far away’ list first.
+However, further to Covid and the associated travel restrictions, Europe suddenly rose in our rankings and Iceland was absolutely at the top.

 Land of Fire and Ice, View at Reykjavík